scaffold-eth/scaffold-eth-2/templates/base/README.md

 This uses [etherscan-verify from hardhat-deploy](https://www.npmjs.com/package/hardhat-deploy#4-hardhat-etherscan-verify) to verify all the deployed contracts.

-You can alternatively use [hardhat-verify](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify) to verify your contracts by running `yarn hardhat-verify --network network_name contract_address "Constructor arg 1"`
+You can alternatively use [hardhat-verify](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify) to verify your contracts, passing network name, contract address and constructor arguments (if any): `yarn hardhat-verify --network network_name contract_address "Constructor arg 1"`

 If the chain you're using is not supported by any of the verifying methods, you can add new supported chains to your chosen method, either [etherscan-verify](https://www.npmjs.com/package/hardhat-deploy#options-2) or [hardhat-verify](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify#adding-support-for-other-networks).